 - Technology has allowed shoppers to find the best deals online with apps that search the web for the lowest price on just about any product.

-Some retailers find ways to battle online retailing (called, e-tailing in the biz) by putting up as many locations as they can in an attempt to offer “immediate” instead of “next day,” but that doesn’t help them in holiday shopping not to mention the costly investment.
+Some brick and mortar retailers find ways to battle online retailing (called, e-tailing in the biz) by putting up as many locations as they can in an attempt to offer immediate instead of next day, but that doesn’t help them in holiday shopping not to mention the costly investment.

 It would be easy to say this shift is the way of the world – wonder what our cities will look like then? – and mention that online shopping more accurately reflects the changing consumer who prefers quick & easy and control.

-Those explanations are correct, but the retailers have themselves to blame.
+Those explanations are correct, but the brick and mortar retailers have themselves to blame.
 We, at Stealing Share, have often written about failure of most retailers to build a brand that creates preference, and some retailers we’ve worked with have been listening.

 Most, however, just copy each other and battle on location, price and convenience.
 When those are the battlegrounds, online is guaranteed to win.

 But it’s a reminder that a brand’s power is that it overcomes those market forces.
 Because the best brands are so emotional – and operate on a deeper, more resonant plane than tactical elements such as price and convenience – it doesn’t matter to consumers how they navigate the logistics.

 It only matters “Why?”
 (Because it is a reflection of “me.”
 I am powerless to reject it.)